gianruta28/avenger-wanted-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Before running the `ng serve` command is important to install the node dependencies with `npm install`
 ## Authentication
 To log in within the app you will need a SHIELD Agent credential.
 You can use any of these that are provided here: